 I struggled to keep my face non-responsive.

-“Amazingly I was not hurt in the fall, just bruised.
-It was then I realized God had a plan for my life or He would not have saved me in such a miraculous way, and I needed to stick around and discover what that plan was.
+“Amazingly, I was not hurt in the fall, just bruised.
+It was then I realized God had a plan for my life or He would not have saved me in such a miraculous way.
+I needed to stick around and discover what that plan was.
 I continued with therapy and have since put my life back together.
-I have had steady employment for several years now and I am a productive part of society again.”
+I have had steady employment for several years now, and I am a productive part of society again.”

 “I’m glad to hear that.”
 Surprisingly, I meant it.